Phil's Environment Page

 And to some degree, we must all share responsibility for what is happening to our world.
 We all drive cars, use electricity, gas and water.
 We demand cheaper and more plentiful food that has a longer shelf-life and provides us with more choice.
 Particularly here in the west, we have all bought into the fast-food, convenience-packed, mass-production, mass-consumption ideals to such an extent that most of the time we fail to notice the impact we have on our environment at an individual level.

-As Su and I have become more concerned about our environment, we have started looking at our impact on it as individuals and have tried to find ways to minimise the impact we have.
-See our Environmental Ideas page for details.
+As I have become more concerned about our environment, I have started looking at my impact on it and have tried to find ways to minimise the impact I have.
+See my Environmental Ideas page for details.

 Big business has become all-obsessed with the pursuit of the almighty lucre.
 Our politicians have become so apathetic when it comes to implementing effective legislation to make big business accountable for the damage it causes (largely because they have been bought off with huge campaign contributions) that the only recourse left to most people, is direct action through organisations such as those below: